Horace Campbell: Affiliations and activism

-Campbell is a member of the advisory board of the Syracuse Peace Council.
+Campbell is involved with the Syracuse Peace Council.
 He was a sponsor of the Committee for Academic Freedom in Africa throughout the 1990s.
-He is a board member of The Association of Concerned Africa Scholars (ACAS), the African Studies Association, and the National Conference of Black Political Scientists.
-He was a member of the African Association of Political Science.
+He is a board member of the Association of Concerned Africa Scholars (ACAS) and formerly of the African Studies Association and the National Conference of Black Political Scientists.
+He was also a member of the African Association of Political Science.

 He was the guest editor of the first issue of the African Journal of Political Science, where he coordinated a publication on the topic of Pan-Africanism in the 21st century.

-In 2005, he chaired the Walter Rodney Commemoration Committee, whose members sought to extend the work and ideas of Walter Rodney about emancipatory politics.
+In 2005, he chaired the Walter Rodney Commemoration Committee, whose members sought to extend the work and ideas of theorist Walter Rodney about emancipatory politics.

-Campbell was the first director of the Syracuse University Abroad Program in Harare, Zimbabwe.
+Campbell was the first director of the Syracuse University Abroad program in Harare, Zimbabwe.
 During this period, he led educational programs for youth in post-independence Zimbabwe.
 His interaction with the youth, particularly radical African feminists, influenced his book Reclaiming Zimbabwe: The Exhaustion of the Patriarchal Model of Liberation.
-He has also participated in debates on African unity in Southern Africa and continues to research peace and reconstruction in Africa.
-In 2007, he was the keynote speaker at the Africa Beyond Borders Conference in Durban, South Africa.
+He has also participated in debates on African unity in Southern Africa.
+In 2007, he was the keynote speaker at the Africa Beyond Borders conference in Durban, South Africa.

-He has continued to engage in African politics, campaigning against impunity on the continent.
+He has continued to engage with African politics.
 In 2011, he delivered the Strini Moodley Memorial Lecture in Durban.
 That same year, at the Kwame Nkrumah Centenary Celebration in Accra, Ghana, he presented the lecture "Towards an Africa without Borders in the 21st Century: The Inspiration of Kwame Nkrumah".

 In 2001, Campbell conducted research on peace in Central Africa while based at the Global Pan-African Movement in Kampala, Uganda.
-He gave presentations on Peace and Reconstruction before the Uganda Society in Uganda, the Nairobi Peace Initiative (Nairobi, Kenya), and the Desmond Tutu Peace Center (Cape Town, South Africa).
-Campbell was a presenter on Globalization at the NGO Forum of the World Conference Against Racism (WCAR) in Durban, South Africa, and served for five years as the chairperson of the International Caucus of the Black Radical Congress.
+He gave presentations on Peace and Reconstruction before the Uganda Society, the Nairobi Peace Initiative, and the Desmond Tutu Peace Center.
+Campbell was a presenter on globalization at the NGO Forum of the World Conference Against Racism (WCAR) in Durban, South Africa, and served for five years as the chairperson of the International Caucus of the Black Radical Congress.

-In August 2023, Campbell denounced a possible intervention by the United States and France in Niger to restore Mohamed Bazoum to his post, saying that "The French are inordinately dependent on the exploitation and plundering of Africa".
+He opposes the US Africa Command.
+In August 2023, Campbell denounced a possible intervention by the United States and France in Niger to restore Mohamed Bazoum to his post, saying that "the French are inordinately dependent on the exploitation and plundering of Africa."

 Personal life

-Campbell is married to Makini Zaline Roy, a Professor of Education at Syracuse University.
+Campbell is married to Makini Zaline Roy, a professor of education at Syracuse University.